sanjivj/ResponsiveGridSystem/README.md

 A Meteor wrapper for Graham Miller's Responsive Grid System.
-Add rgs to your Meteor app in one easy step:
+Add it to your Meteor app in one easy step:

-    meteor add scj:rgs
+    meteor add sanjivcj:responsive-grid-system